armscye/armscye/packages/logging/README.md

 Each method takes the message, usually a string, as the first argument and allows additional arguments for providing context (variables, objects, etc.).

-The `getLogger` method facilitates creation of loggers with specific names.
+The `getLogger` method facilitates creation of loggers with specific context.
 This helps organize and filter log messages based on their origin or functionality.

 **Usage notes**